Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Thu Mar 19 2026`
+Last update on `Fri Mar 20 2026`

-**287 day before 2027 ⏱** days before new years
+**286 day before 2027 ⏱** days before new years

-This README.md is updated with cruelty, ❤️
+This README.md is updated with horror, ❤️